 These forums can focus on what the U.S. can do.
 They’ll start with candidates’ commitments to get off fossil fuels ASAP.
 An official climate debate could go further, where some candidates can propose more inspiring goals than trying to avoid the worst consequences ahead.
 Considering what kind of future we can promise today’s high-school activists, a few candidates are starting to talk about reversing global warming and restoring our climate.
 Climate Restoration is starting to gain attention — it’s in the new Climate Emergency Resolution introduced by Bernie Sanders and AOC .

 Proposed San Francisco Bay Area Briefing for Climate Policy Advisors of ALL Presidential Campaigns

-- expand the agenda for that event — and influence debate questions;
+- expand the agenda for climate debates and influence debate questions;

 - spread the word about new, ambitious climate goals;